LETHAL-FORENSICS/MacOS-Analyzer-Suite/README.md

    ```powershell
    Install-Module -Name ImportExcel
    ```
+3. Install [Python 3](https://www.python.org/downloads/windows/) and add it to your PATH environment variable.
-3. Run the specific script in PowerShell (e.g. TCC-Analyzer.ps1).
+4. Run the specific script in PowerShell (e.g. TCC-Analyzer.ps1).

 ## Usage
-Open PowerShell and navigate to the directory containing e.g. TCC-Analyzer.ps1 and run the script with following command:
+Open PowerShell and navigate to the directory containing TCC-Analyzer.ps1 and run the script with following command:

 `.\TCC-Analyzer.ps1`